Early Access to Physiotherapy Program (EAPP)

 How can my clinic participate in the program?

-To participate, your clinic must be pre-approved by WorkSafeBC (by submitting an RFP for EAPP) and selected as a partner by an employer that is offering early access to physiotherapy as part of their recovery-at work program.
+To participate, your clinic must be pre-approved by WorkSafeBC (by submitting a Vendor Application Form for EAPP via the Supplier Portal) and selected as a partner by an employer that is offering early access to physiotherapy as part of their recovery-at work program.
 Employers can work with any physiotherapy clinics who are pre-approved as an EAPP provider.

 Once your clinic has been pre-approved, please let any employers who may have previously contacted you about an EAPP partnership know that you are now approved, and work with them to finalize a partnership.

 - If a worker sustains a soft-tissue strain or sprain at work, they report their injury to their supervisor or first aid attendant and start a claim with WorkSafeBC.